HIIT vs Steady State Cardio for Fat Loss: What the Science Actually Says

 Frequently Asked Questions

-Can I do HIIT every day?
+Can I do HIIT and weight training on the same day?

-Is fasted cardio better for fat loss?
+Is walking better than HIIT for fat loss?

 Ready for a plan that does all of this for you?